 ABOVE VIDEO: Longtime Central Florida Meteorologist and Space Coast Daily corespondent Danny Treanor offers some advice on how to prepare for the upcoming 2018 hurricane season.

-BREVARD COUNTY, FLORIDA – Two months before the official start of hurricane season, the Federal Emergency Management Agency is stressing the importance of being prepared early.
+BREVARD COUNTY, FLORIDA – The start of hurricane season has arrived and the Federal Emergency Management Agency is stressing the importance of being prepared.

 Noting that three hurricanes — Hermine, Matthew and Irma — tore through the state during the last two seasons, FEMA spokesman John Mills said it is imperative for Floridians to start preparing their emergency kits now.